-The BioData Catalyst platform powered by Terra runs on the Google Cloud Platform, and all expenses are billed via Google Cloud Billing accounts.
-This article links to information in that section to get your account set up so you can start using Terra with the Google Cloud Platform.
+The NHLBI BioData CatalystⓇ (BDC) platform powered by Terra runs on Google Cloud, and all expenses are billed via Google Cloud Billing accounts.
+This article links to information in that section to get your account set up so you can start using Terra with Google Cloud.

-How to access Google cloud credits
+How to access cloud credits

 How to set up your own Terra Billing Project